 I am honored to be a part of the DeQueen High School family!
-This year I will be blessed with Seniors!
+This year I will be blessed with Juniors!
 I am looking forward to seeing my students grow into productive members of our community (So many of you already have!
 I am so very proud of you!).
 Although I still have high expectations and standards for my student’s learning, we will be exploring different aspects of Literature and discussing many topics and many different perspectives.
 This year will be our best year yet!
 Go Leopards!

 I joined the DeQueen High School faculty in 2014-15 and I have taught English 10 and PreAP English 10 until this year (2019-20),

 I began teaching at Wickes High School in 2009 and stayed with the Cossatot River School District until 2013.
 At Wickes/Cossatot River I have taught 9-12th grade English, PreAP English 11 and AP Language and Composition - Grade 11, ESL, and Journalism.